 Yes, you can give the Editor more permissions than they have with a default WordPress installation.

-This next image shows the permissions available to Editors for Posts and Pages, inside Capability Manager Enhanced.
+This next image shows the permissions available to Editors for Posts and Pages, inside PublishPress Capabilities.
 The Editor has full permissions over all the content on your site, except for Categories and Tags.

 If you want to change any of the permissions for Editors, placed a check mark in the boxes above.